At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Stationary measure of positive recurrent chains: Weibullian-type asymptotics

 \end{theorem}

 Notice that the condition \eqref{4.r.2} excludes any function $r(x)$ which decreases like $1/\sqrt x$ or slower.
-In case where $|m_1(x)|$ decreases slower than $1/\sqrt x$, the conclusion of Theorem \ref{thm:tail.W} fails, in general.
+In case where the absolute value of the first moment decreases slower than $1/\sqrt x$, the conclusion of Theorem \ref{thm:tail.W} fails, in general.
 In this case the answer heavily depends on asymptotic properties of higher moments of the chain jumps.

-In order to present the tail asymptotics for the invariant measure for general $m_1(x)$ we need the following conditions.
+In order to present the tail asymptotics for the invariant measure in general case we need the following set of conditions.